 Would you like to sing with Junction 14 Ladies A Cappella?
-You don’t need any musical training or to be able to read music.
-We do ask for your commitment and attendance at as many rehearsals as possible — so if you have other regular commitments on Thursday evenings or weekends, you may need to think carefully about joining us.
+You don’t need any musical training or be able to read music.
+We do ask for your dedication and commitment and we expect all our members to attend as many rehearsals as possible — so if you have other regular commitments on Thursday evenings, you may need to think carefully about joining us.

 We’re a friendly and supportive group of women from all walks of life and a wide age range.
 Our Social Team arrange regular social events throughout the year.
 Have a look at the photos on our Facebook page to see more about what we get up to!
 (Our Facebook page is ‘public’ so you don’t need to be a Facebook user to see them.)

 Our weekly rehearsals take place every week of the year apart from Christmas or when we have a performance on a Thursday.
-In addition, we have occasional weekend coaching/rehearsals and, once a year, we have a full weekend of coaching with a professional coach.
+We also have occasional weekend coaching/rehearsals and, once a year, we have a full weekend of coaching with a professional coach.
 Some Sections (parts) will also get together at other times to practice together in someone’s home.
 There are no ‘terms’ or ‘seasons’.